DavidAgost-Beltran/rotation_perception_experiment/README.md

 ## Citation
 If you use this code or analysis in your research, please cite:

 Agost Beltrán, D. (2025).
-Perceptual Sensitivity to Rotational Differences in Natural Images.
-[AIPR2025].
+Perceptual Sensitivity to Rotation and Noise in Natural Images.[ICICT26].